ReesMorrison/BlogThemes/content/blog/2021-03-14-chancewinner/ChanceWinner.md

 ---
-title: Chance, "The Winner Takes It All" by ABBA
+title: Chance, from "The Winner Takes It All," a song by ABBA
 author: Rees Morrison
 date: '2021-03-14'
 slug: []